3 WorldClim

 This series includes 12 monthly data points from downscaled climate projections derived from CMIP6 models for four future periods: 2021-2040, 2041-2060, 2061-2080, and 2081-2100.
 The projections cover four SSPs: 126, 245, 370, and 585, with data available for average minimum temperature, average maximum temperature, total precipitation, and bioclimatic variables.

 It’s important to note that WorldClim data is freely available only for non-commercial use.
-If you wish to use the data for commercial purposes, you must obtain permission from the WorldClim team.
+If you wish to use the data in commercial settings, you must obtain permission from the WorldClim team.

 Here is a summary of the licensing terms: